Sketch/quickbuild/README.md

     ROOM ZONE: <dbref of ZMO> or "Room Name"

-*Quickbuild* will generate @chzone commands setting the zone of any rooms defined after the ROOM ZONE: command.
+*Quickbuild* will generate @chzone commands to set	the zone of any rooms defined after the ROOM ZONE: command.
+You may use additional ROOM ZONE: commands to change the active room zone.
 Note that a room is defined when it is first used in the input.
-You may use additional ROOM ZONE: commands to change the active room zone.

-If you provide a room name instead of a dbref, the room will be created by the script *Quickbuild* generates.
+Even if you use a room name again later, the room's parent/zone will be the first parent/zone it was defined under.

-You can set default exit zones, room parents, and exit parents with EXIT ZONE:, ROOM PARENT:, and EXIT PARENT: commands.
-Note that if you're not providing dbrefs, you should be providing a room name, even if you're setting exit zone/parent.
-That is, *Quickbuild* will generate a room as the exit parent (which doesn't hurt).
+In the same way, you can set default exit zones, room parents, and exit parents with EXIT ZONE:, ROOM PARENT:, and EXIT PARENT: commands.
 If you specify a zone or parent by name and do not include it in any building instructions, the object will be built as a Thing on the MUSH.
-When adding Custom Code (see below) to an object built as a Thing, address the thing with "here".
-In example,
-"`@aenter here=@pemit %#=You arrive in %n.`".
+When adding Custom Code (see <a href="#custom-code">Custom Code</a>) to an object built as a Thing, address the thing with "here".
+In example: "`@aenter here=@pemit %#=You arrive in %n.`".

 Note that you cannot parent a room parent with *Quickbuild*.
 It's trivial to do so manually, however.